Nebularia

 Nebularia is a genus of predatory sea snails, marine gastropod mollusks in the subfamily Cylindromitrinae within the family of Mitridae.
 This name was originally proposed as a subgenus of the genus Mitra.
 The type species of this genus is Mitra contracta Swainson, 1820.

 Taxonomy

 In 1991, Cernohorsky considered that the subgenus Nebularia does not form a well-defined group.

 In 2001, Thorsson and Salisbury used the tern Nebularia as a group (and not as a valid taxonomic name), for species related to the type species Mitra coronata.

+Description

+The shell is impressed with transverse grooves.
+The body whorl is anteriorly contracted.
+The aperture is narrow behind, effuse in front.
+The margin of the outer lip is smooth.

 Species

 The genus Nebularia contains the following species: